Jean-Alain Boumsong: Lyon

 On 24 January 2008, Boumsong moved to French club Olympique Lyonnais on a three-and-a-half-year contract.
 He stated he made this move in order to increase his chances to make Raymond Domenech's EURO 2008 squad.

 He made his debut for the club in 4–1 win over Sochaux at Stade de Gerland on 8 February 2008.
 In the 2008–09 season, he scored his first Lyon's goal against Le Mans on 4 April 2009.

 Panathinaikos

-On 30 July 2010, Boumsong transferred from Olympique Lyonnais to Superleague Greece champions Panathinaikos F.C. for a fee that could rise up to €750,000.
+On 30 July 2010, Boumsong transferred from Olympique Lyonnais to Super League Greece champions Panathinaikos F.C. for a fee that could rise up to €750,000.
 He signed a three-year contract with the Greek club, earning €1.9 million annually.
 Although he started the season roughly, he gradually improved his performance and gained the fans' trust.
 He scored his first goal in a 2–0 win against Panserraikos.

 In 2012, Boumsong signed a two-year contract with the club, extending his stay at Panathinaikos until 2014.
 During the summer, Boumsong was declared vice-captain of the club for the 2012–13 season.
 He scored the opening goal in a 2–0 win against Motherwell in the first leg of the third qualifying round of the 2012–13 UEFA Champions League.